MacsInSpace/NAPLAN_Installer_Updater/README.md

 - Test the sheduling section.

 ## ❌ Uninstallation
-To remove **all** existing versions of NAPLAN LDB, update tasks, and associated task files and scripts:
+To remove **all** existing versions of NAPLAN LDB, scheduled tasks, and associated task files and scripts:

 ### **Windows (Deep Clean)**
 Run the following command in **PowerShell (RunAs Admin)**: